Family Travel Gear 2024

 There is no piece of travel gear on this page that we used and can’t recommend, from bags to backpacks to packing cubes, these are our best picks but if you can, as an eco-conscious traveller, buy less not more.

 The most important piece of gear you need, is travel insurance.
-Long term travellers or adventure travellers need special insurance.
-World Nomads (click through to get a quick quote) travel insurance has been designed by travelers for travelers.
+Long-term travellers or adventure travellers need special insurance.
+World Nomads (click through to get a quick quote) travel insurance has been designed by travellers for travellers.
 If you leave home without travel insurance or your policy runs out, you can buy or extend while on the road.

 Packing laptop for travelLaptop for travel